Meta facebook tracking pixel

 CancerCare’s Breast Prosthesis Clinic

-CancerCare’s Prosthesis Clinic is an opportunity for women with breast cancer who have had a mastectomy to receive mastectomy supplies free of charge.
 During an individual 30-minute fitting, women can try on mastectomy bras and breast prostheses with assistance from a trained fitter.
 An oncology social worker is also present to provide support.
 We’re able to provide two mastectomy bras and a breast prosthesis free of charge.
 It is required that clients wait at least six weeks post-surgery to allow for proper healing.

 This clinic is located at CancerCare’s New York office and registration is required.
-To register and for more information please call 800‑813‑HOPE (4673) or email info@cancercare.org.
+To register and for more information please call 800 813 HOPE (4673) or email info@cancercare.org.
 Our oncology social workers can refer patients and caregivers living outside of New York City to prosthesis resources in their community.

-National Prostheses Resources
+National Prosthesis Resources

 Friends of Man